John Proctor (artist): Career

 With regular work assured at Cassell’s, Proctor was able to contribute to other publications such as George Stiff's, The London Journal and the Seven Days Journal (later The London Reader).

 In the 1860s along with Charles Gibbon and a 'Mr Rankin' he purchased the weekly paper Empire but despite their enthusiasm it proved a failure.

 From 1867 to 1868 Proctor drew the two-page centrefold cartoons in Judy; or, the London Serio-comic Journal.
 In 1868 he moved on to illustrate the centre pages of the weekly periodical Moonshine which he did until 1877.
 Proctor contributed illustrations for the jingoistic paper Sons of Britannia a precursor to the Boy's Own Paper.
 Some of Proctor's best work was done for James Henderson's periodicals such as Young Folks, Funny Folks which is considered to be one of the first British comics and Fun.
 He was also a regular contributor to Cassell’s Saturday Journal, Illustrated Bits, Sketch, and Will O’ the Wisp.

 Among his most significant contributions to Young Folks in the 1870s were his illustrations under the pseudonym of 'Puck' for works by Roland Quiz (Richard Quittenton) and Walter Villiers (pen name of penny dreadful author Walter Viles).
 Quiz's Giant-land, the Wonderful Adventures of Tim Pippin, illustrated by Proctor, were later published in book form and was a significant late nineteenth century and remained in print until the 1940s.

 In 1868 Lewis Carroll approached Proctor to illustrate Through the Looking-Glass, as John Tenniel was initially unavailable.
-Proctor responded saying he was too busy and ultimately Tenniel decided to do the illustrations.
+Proctor responded saying he was too busy and ultimately Tenniel decided to do the illustrations.Proctor told his family the reason, in addition to his schedule, for his rejection of the project was Carroll’s reputation of being very difficult to work with.

 Proctor was in high demand during the late nineteenth century, illustrating many books and at one point producing two to three major cartoons a week for periodicals.
 However he did find time to enjoy himself and was an enthusiastic member of the Whitefriars Club and the Savage Club, mixing with some of the most prominent artists, actors and other eminent members of Victorian society.